hmoustaphaousmane/alx-low_level_programming/0x00-hello_world/README.md

 * 6-size.c :  a C program that prints the size of various types on the computer it is compiled and run on

+* 100-intel : generate the assembly code (Intel syntax) of a C code and save it in an output file

+* 101-quote.c : print exactly and that piece of art is useful" - Dora Korpar, 2015-10-19